moodle/devdocs/docs/apis/plugintypes/filter/index.md

     plugintype="filter"
     pluginname="pluginname"
     example={Filter}
-    description="The filter file contains the code for the main filter file.
-Unlike more complex plguins like activities or repositories, filters only have one mandatory class extending the core moodle_text_filter class."
+    description="The filter file contains the code for the main filter class.
+Unlike more complex plugins like activities or repositories, filters only have one mandatory class extending the core moodle_text_filter class."
 />

 ### version.php